 Secondhand smoke from cigars contain toxins and cancer-causing agents (carcinogens) similar to secondhand cigarette smoke, but in higher concentrations.

-The American Cancer Society and the American Lung Association offer the following tips to people who use tobacco products and are trying to quit:
+The American Cancer Society and the American Lung Association offer the following tips if you are trying to quit using tobacco products:

 Think about why you want to quit.